Homemade Cocktail Sauce Recipe

 To some, cocktail sauce might seem basic.
-Ketchup and horseradish, right?
+Just the simple cocktail sauce ingredients of ketchup, horseradish and maybe some Tabasco sauce or lemon juice, right?

 Classic Cocktail Sauce is more than just ketchup and horseradish.
 Come see how to make a spectacular, restaurant quality sauce in just 5 minutes!

-To others, the perfect blend has a few more recipes to form a balanced classic cocktail sauce worthy of complementing the best shrimp, crabcakes and oysters.
+To others, the perfect blend has a few more ingredients to form a balanced classic cocktail sauce worthy of complementing the best shrimp, crabcakes and oysters.
+Also read on for why this can be transformed into a cocktail sauce without horseradish!

 But the cocktail sauce you get at (some) restaurants tastes different.
 It has a little more ump.
 Pizzazz.
-Your at-home Cocktail Sauce can also be this good with your own special zest!
+Your homemade Cocktail Sauce can also be this good with your own special zest!

 Cocktail sauce was invented by famed British chef and TV personality, Fanny Cradock, and originally made to serve with a prawn cocktail.
 The name, therefore, was the “sauce of the cocktail” or “cocktail sauce”.